Gatling Executor

 additional-classpath:

-- most-important-lib.jar # global way to specify required libraries
+- most-important-lib.jar # a global way to specify required libraries